 1. Climb up Elephant Rock

 The Arugam area has many great bays, and Elephant Point is one of those.
-Elephant Rock is located at the end of this bay and is a great place to get up and have a view of the whole area.
-Getting there is not the most obvious road; the good part is that it only takes 20 minutes.
+Elephant Rock, located at the end of this bay, offers a great vantage point to take in the whole area.
+We got a bit lost driving there, as it isn’t the most obvious route, but the good part is that it only takes 20 minutes.

-Please keep a few things in mind.
-It’s not recommended to be here alone in the morning or late afternoon as elephants will pass this area.
-Also, don’t go near the rivers as crocodiles are active here.
+We were told by locals to please keep a few things in mind when it comes to the wildlife here.
+Firstly, avoid traveling here alone in the morning or late afternoon, as elephants are likely to pass through this area.
+Additionally, avoid the rivers, as crocodiles are active here.

 2. Muhudu Maha Viharaya